Technological sovereignty: Limitations

 In outsourcing and lack of suitable human capital may hinder efforts to achieve technological sovereignty.
 In the past, striving for technological sovereignty has led to convergence to a small number of technologies, which can lead to technologies outside of the scope of technological sovereignty to be neglected.
 Policies aimed at technological sovereignty may also attract lobbying for broad state subsidies and protectionist policies.

+National doctrine

+Australia

+Australian defence doctrine emphasizes maintaining technical "sovereign capabilities" operationally capable of operating independent of any foreign power.
+For example, Australia accepted additional costs when building the Jindalee Operational Radar Network to avoid operational dependence on foreign powers.